quickwit-oss/quickwit/docs/reference/aggregation.md

 ###### **interval**

 The interval to chunk your data range.
 Each bucket spans a value range of [0..interval).
-Must be a positive value.
+Must be larger than 0.

 ###### **offset**